ElementsProject/lightning/doc/STYLE.md

 Changing existing input parameters is harder, and should generally be avoided.
-Adding input parameters is possible, but should be done cautiously as too many parameters gets unwieldy quickly.
+Adding input parameters is possible, but should be done cautiously as too many parameters get unwieldy quickly.

 ## Github Workflows